Skip to content Skip to footer

 Additional Information

-Additional 10% discount on any animal Body Code sessions/packages
+An additional 10% discount applied on any animal Body Code sessions/packages for clients already booking feline behavior services.

-Emergency consults for assessments that are not planned 48hrs in advance or if you need an after 6pm night or Saturday session, an additional charge of $50 will be applied.
+If you need an after 6pm night or Saturday session, an additional charge of $50 may be applied.